 Ease of Handling

 Another consideration for ease of handling was the size of the carabiners.
 Smaller carabiners are harder to handle, particularly at the end of a long climb when your hands are fatigued, and even more so if you ever climb with gloves on.
 If you plan on ice climbing or doing a big wall, one of your most important criteria will be the size of the carabiners, as you want something that you can still operate easily with gloves on.
-A good choice for these applications would be the Black Diamond Freewire.
-Its full size carabiners are easier to handle than the smaller Black Diamond Oz Quickdraw.
+A good choice for these applications would be the Petzl Djinn Axess.
+Its full-size carabiners were the prefered option for many of our larger-handed testers.

 Ease of Grabbing

-The models we tested varied in width from 10mm to 25mm.
+The models we tested varied in width from 10mm to 27mm.
 The narrowest slings, which can be found on the lightweight products, are very difficult to grab.
 Those in the middle of the pack (14mm) are not that easy to grab either.
 Our testers found that the sling had to be at least 16mm wide to do well in this category, and the wider the better, no matter their hand size.
-Petzl's Spirit Express took the top marks in this metric not just because it's the widest at 25mm, but also because of its ergonomic cutout design that allows you to slot your hand on the draw and go for the clip.
+The Petzl Spirit Express and DMM Alpha Sport took the top marks in this metric not just because of their wide 25mm dogbones, but also because of their ergonomic cutout design that allows you to slot your hand on the draw and go for the clip.

 Black Diamond has updated the width of the Positron's sling from 14 to 18mm, and we appreciated how much easier it is to grab now.
 However, the LiveWire's extra-wide 27mm sling, which should be a dream to grab, has a large piece of rubber with their logo on it sewn to the front.
 It's not pleasant to have that digging into your palm, and it affected its grabbing score a little.